trevisanj/PFANT/fortran/README.md

 ### Always `implicit none`

 Add the `implicit none` statement at the beginning of each `module` or `program`.
+  - rules out the risk of accidentally using undeclared symbols in formulae
   - types of variables becomes clear from reading the code
   - we are forced to remember to declare real variables as `real*8`